kstenerud/compact-float/compact-float-specification.md

 Compact Float Format
 ====================

-Compact float format (CFF) is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.
+Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-CFF can store all of the kinds of values that the ieee754 decimal types can, without data loss:
+Compact float can store all of the kinds of values that the ieee754 decimal types can, without data loss:
 * ±0
 * ±infinity
 * Signaling and quiet NaNs, including payload